derekschatz/ConsulTracker/TASK.md

   - [x] Add support for project-based engagements alongside hourly engagements
   - [x] Integrate HeroSection component with responsive design and animations
   - [x] Fix invoice modal to show correct fields for hourly engagements (2024-06-08)
+  - [x] Redesign account settings page to use sub-navigation panel and scrollable sections (2024-07-14)
+  - [x] Make Dashboard accessible only to users with "Pro" or "Team" subscription tiers (2024-07-19)
 - [x] Add PDF generation for invoices
 - [ ] Implement email notifications
 - [ ] Add data validation and error handling